Agies/jiradashboard/README.md

 # jiradashboard

-A simple dashboard that collect the Agile Team's commit and current Sprint and will show their velocity trend in points.
+A simple dashboard that collects the Agile Team's commit and current Sprint and will show their velocity trend in points.

 ## Getting Started